kahsieh/autoauth-ucla/README.md

 # AutoAuth for UCLA
-Speed up UCLA Single Sign-On. © 2018 Kevin Hsieh.
-All Rights Reserved.
+Speed up UCLA Single Sign-On.

 - This is a WebExtension designed for Firefox and Chrome.
 To install, please go to Firefox Add-ons or the Chrome Web Store.